-• Select the 'Extensions | MDG Technologies' menu option and, on the 'MDG Technologies' dialog, select the 'Enabled' checkbox against UPDM 2.0; click on the OK button and restart Enterprise Architect
+• Select the 'Specialize > Technologies > Manage' ribbon option and, on the 'MDG Technologies' dialog, select the 'Enabled' checkbox against UPDM 2.0; click on the OK button and restart Enterprise Architect

 Using UPDM

 UPDM is the Unified Profile for the Department of Defense Architecture Framework (DoDAF) and the Ministry of Defence Architecture Framework (MODAF).
 UPDM is an Object Management Group (OMG) initiative; the specification is available from the OMG website.